astronomer/astro-blog/posts/airflow-business-workflow-hightouch.md

 For example, **Mattermost**, an open-source messaging platform, created an operational workflow to help their sales team stay on top of new leads.
 The initial trigger of this workflow is a user creating a new workspace within the Mattermost cloud app.
 Then, when that new data is detected in their data warehouse, that user is converted from a Lead to a Contact in Salesforce.
 Then, an opportunity is created for that contact’s company and an account manager is assigned.
 Finally, a task is created for that account manager to reach out to the contact with information on Mattermost’s paid plans.

+1. Airflow runs dbt "Hourly Job" to create tables of records that need to be updated/created in Salesforce.

+2. Hightouch sync via API call when the dbt jobs finish.

+3. Salesforce data is updated/created via Hightouch Bulk API.

+4. Stitch sync Salesforce data into Snowflake (every 15 minutes).

 ![Airflow DBT Stich Salesforce Hightouch](../assets/astro_blog_11032021.png)

 ## Airflow + Reverse ETL